Resource

 Sulfasalazine with other medicines

-• Sulfasalazine may interfere with the absorption of folic acid (one of the B vitamins) from the diet.
-If methotrexate is prescribed as well as sulfasalazine the regimen for a weekly supplement of folic acid will be required — Sulfasalazine may reduce the absorption of some heart drugs
+• Sulfasalazine can interfere with the absorption of folic acid (one of the B vitamins) from the diet.
+If methotrexate is taken together with sulfasalazine, you will also need to take folic acid supplements.

-• Sulfasalazine must not be prescribed if you are sensitive to sulphonamides or aspirin
+• Sulfasalazine must not be prescribed if you are allergic or sensitive to aspirin or sulfonamide antibiotics

 Sulfasalazine during pregnancy and breastfeeding

-• Sulfasalazine can be prescribed to take throughout all stages of pregnancy and is compatible with breastfeeding in healthy, full-term infants.
+Sulfasalazine can be taken throughout pregnancy and is considered safe to use when breastfeeding healthy, full-term babies.

-• Men taking sulfasalazine may have reduced fertility.
-However, there is no evidence that conception is enhanced by stopping sulfasalazine for 3 months prior to conception unless conception is delayed for more than 12 months, when other causes of infertility should also be considered.
+As sulfasalazine can reduce the sperm count in men, this may reduce fertility.
+However, there is no evidence that conception is enhanced by stopping sulfasalazine prior to conception.
+If conception is delayed for more than 12 months, stopping sulfasalazine and investigating other causes of infertility should be considered and can be discussed with your GP or specialist team.

-• Pregnancy information in this booklet is based on British Society for Rheumatology (BSR) guidelines on prescribing drugs in pregnancy and breastfeeding.
+Pregnancy information in this is based on British Society for Rheumatology (BSR) guidelines on prescribing medicines in pregnancy and breastfeeding.
 Before starting a family it is recommended that you get advice from the consultant or clinical nurse specialist about when to start a pregnancy.

 Sulfasalazine and alcohol